lnd3/im-tools/README.md

-# EasyIM - An alternative Infomentor tool
+# im-tools - An alternative infomentor interface

 ## What?
 A bash script tool suite that interfaces with the infomentor system api.